Published April 20, 2021

 The free, public event, taking place from 8:30 a.m. to 3 p.m., brings together experts from universities and non-governmental organizations to enhance our understanding of the human rights dimensions of the COVID-19 pandemic.
 Registration is required; email email@example.com to sign up.

-Both the symposium and dinner honor the memory of Alison L. Des Forges, a member of the UB community who fought to call the world’s attention to an earlier great humanitarian crisis: the genocide in Rwanda in 1994.
+The symposium honors the memory of Alison L. Des Forges, a member of the UB community who fought to call the world’s attention to another great humanitarian crisis: the genocide in Rwanda.

 She was one of the world’s leading experts on Rwanda, serving as an expert witness in 11 trials at the United Nations International Criminal Court for Rwanda.
-Her award-winning book “Leave None to Tell the Story: Genocide in Rwanda” was a landmark account of the 1994 genocide.
-Her tireless efforts to awaken the international community to the horrors that occurred earned her a MacArthur Fellowship in 1999.
+Her award-winning book, “Leave None to Tell the Story: Genocide in Rwanda,” was a landmark account of the 1994 genocide, and her tireless efforts to awaken the international community to the horrors that occurred earned her a MacArthur Fellowship in 1999.

 The symposium will open with welcoming remarks at 8:30 a.m., followed by panels focusing on “Controlling COVID-19 in East Asia,” “International Cooperation in Response to the COVID-19 Pandemic: Will Nationalism and Securitization Eclipse Real Global Solidarity?” and “Pandemics, Health and Human Rights in Africa.”